sailepradh/Meeting/Weekly Meetings/2017_JAN/meeting_5.md

 ###### Rapolas Spalinskas

-* finalized with RNAIse and prepared RNA and expression data in there
+* finalized with RNAIse and prepared RNA and expression data
 * Pooled libraries of the RNA seq
 * 4C done as well
 * Assisted in Ponuts and worked in chipseq